 When your customers’ payments arrive in the lockbox, you want the payment amount applied to your account quickly.
 The “float” impacts your outstanding balance and the amount of your factoring fees, so can significantly affect your bottom line.
 Look for payments to be applied daily.

-4. How does the factoring company interact with my customers?
+4. How will the factoring company interact with your customers?

 The best factoring companies receive your consent to interact with your customers.
 In these scenarios you’re aware of communication with your most valuable relationships – your customers.
 Many factoring companies will reach out to your customers whether or not you’re aware of it.
 This type of unexpected communication can build tension in a customer relationship.
 Find a factoring partner who is willing to take additional steps to make you feel comfortable with the level of interaction and keeps you informed of the contact.

 The funds that the factoring company advances you are coming from somewhere.
 Find out where.
-Knowing the origins will help you better understand how competitive your cost of funds is.
-A direct lender, such as a bank factoring company, receives funds from its rich deposit base, so the cost of funds is low.
-A bank-backed factoring company passes along these savings to factoring customers in the form of low rates.
+Knowing the origins will help you better understand how competitive your cost of funds is, and how likely it is that they factor will have funds available when you need them most.

-Looking for recommendations?
+Looking for a good factoring company?
 Not sure if you’re getting the full story from your current factoring partner?
 Don’t hesitate to contact us today and we’d be happy to provide our thoughts and help guide you in your decision process.